 The Alaska Native Heritage Center’s Indigenous Awareness and Culturally Responsive Teaching Professional Development course for Alaska educators is also part of Ilakucaraq.

-Ilakucaraq facilitates free educational programs for groups of Alaska Native youth in grades 9-12 to foster a strong sense of pride about who they are and where they come from.
+Ilakucaraq facilitates free educational programs for Alaska Native youth in grades 9-12 to build confidence in who they are and where they come from.

 I learned what culture shock was, and I had not known what that was.
 I didn’t know I had experienced it a lot. - Sealaska Heritage Institute Summer Camp student